roshnisharma1/calculator/README.md

 # calculator
-// this is a functioning calculator //
+// Java code for a functioning calculator modeled after the Windows 10 Programming Calculator.
-// based on windows 10 programming calculator//